EVERYTHING YOU NEED TO KNOW ABOUT GOING DIVING IN FUVAHMULAH

 Diving in Fuvahmulah Frequently Asked Questions

 Few things in the world will get your adrenaline pumping like diving in Fuvahmulah.
 Fuvahmulah is a diver’s paradise.
-Every dive comes with its own unique experience whether that is diving with Tiger Sharks, Oceanic Manta Rays or other marine life.
-It is a guaranteed experience of a lifetime!
+Every dive comes with its own unique experience whether that is diving with Tiger Sharks, threshers or other marine life.
+We guarantee an experience of a lifetime!
 Are you curious about what you need to know about going diving there?
 Here are some questions we are often asked by guests to help ease your mind about diving in our beautiful waters.

 Traditional Maldivian diving boat